apidb/ansibledb_api_opensource/README.md

 tcp        0      0 0.0.0.0:22              0.0.0.0:*               LISTEN      -
 tcp6       0      0 :::22                   :::*                    LISTEN      -
 ````
+  * Do you need to open the FW for port :5000 to allow remote connectivity?

 ## Now setup ansibledb_opensource:
 ansibledb_opensource is a collection of ansible roles to collect facts from all your servers and store them in the mongoDB.
 With a small amount of setup, you'll be up and running.